PabloAsekas/OrderMedia/README.md

 - `ReplaceLongNames` *(boolean)*: Setting to allow replace the original long names with another one (composed by the setting `NewMediaName` and a 4-digit random number) when the original name is higher than the `MaxMediaNameLength` setting.
 - `NewMediaName` *(string)*: New media name to replace original names when the conditions are met.
 This name will be concatenated to a 4-digit random number.
 Ex: From `IMG_0001.heic` to `pbg_3107.heic`.
 - `MaxMediaNamelength` *(integer)*: Maximum media name length to replace the name.
 If a media name length is higher than this setting, the name will be replaced with a concatenation of the setting `NewMediaName` and a 4-digit random number.

+## Credits

+This application could not be possible without the amazing job performed by:

+- [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet): used to get the metadata of the files.
+- [ImageSharp](https://github.com/SixLabors/ImageSharp): used to modify image's metadata.
+- [XMP Core](https://github.com/drewnoakes/xmp-core-dotnet/): used to interact with XMP files.